-Zendaya and Robert Pattinson headline the new A24 project titled The Drama, which arrived in theaters on April 4, 2026.
+Zendaya and Robert Pattinson headline the new A24 project titled The Drama, which arrived in theaters.
 Kristoffer Borgli directs this psychological exploration of a relationship under extreme pressure, following his previous work on Dream Scenario.
 Both actors play a couple whose stability collapses when unexpected information comes to light during their engagement.
 Audiences have waited months for this pairing, which merges two of the most recognizable faces in modern cinema with a studio known for unconventional narratives.
+The April 4, 2026 casting news gave A24 another star-led project with unusual genre expectations.

 A24 Leverages Star Power for Borgli Thriller